 VINE (Victim Information & Notification Everyday) is an excellent site for crime victims.
 By becoming a member, they can get notifications of an offender’s whereabouts by phone, email, or text.
 Users can also access 24/7 support from VINE’s toll-free number: (866)892-4542.

-How to Search Inmates in Arizona Prisons
+How To Search Inmates in Arizona Prisons

 Interested parties can find state prisoners in any of the facilities operated by the ADC (Arizona Department of Corrections).
 It has a very simple offender search tool.